Bird has flown as Musk, Twitter CEO Yaccarino say 'X' logo is here

 STOCKHOLM, July 24 (Reuters) - Elon Musk and Twitter Chief Executive Officer Linda Yaccarino unveiled a logo for the social media platform on Monday that featured a white "X" on a black background as a replacement for the familiar blue bird symbol.

 "X is here!
-Let's do this," tweeted Yaccarino, and also posted a picture of the logo projected on the company's offices in San Francisco.
+Let's do this," tweeted Yaccarino, who also posted a picture of the logo projected on the company's offices in San Francisco.

 Both Yaccarino's and Musk's Twitter handles feature the X logo, although the Twitter blue bird is still visible across the platform.

 He posted a picture of a stylised X against a black outer space-themed background.
-He also referred to the "interim X logo".
+He also referred to the "interim X logo," and tweeted that "soon we shall bid adieu to the Twitter brand and, gradually, all the birds".

+In response to a tweet asking what will tweets be called under "X", Musk replied "x's".

+The original Twitter logo was designed in 2012 by a team of three.
+"The logo was designed to be simple, balanced, and legible at very small sizes, almost like a lowercase "e"," tweeted Martin Grasser, one of the designers.

 Yaccarino, the former advertising chief at NBCUniversal who started as Twitter CEO on June 5, has taken over when the social media platform is trying to reverse a plunge in advertising revenue.